dogweather/forkful/content/en/clojure/dates-and-times/converting-a-date-into-a-string.md

   \ or\u2026"
 lastmod: '2024-03-13T22:44:59.755911-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a date to a string means transforming a date object into human-readable\
+summary: Converting a date to a string means transforming a date object into human-readable text.
-  \ text.
-Programmers do it to display dates in understandable formats or\u2026"
 title: Converting a date into a string
 weight: 28
 ---